Abhinav23/RNNs/Readme.md

 ## Update: torch-rnn

-[Abhinav Narayanan] (@abhinav23) recently re-implemented char-rnn from scratch with a much nicer/smaller/cleaner/faster Torch code base.
+I recently re-implemented char-rnn from scratch with a much nicer/smaller/cleaner/faster Torch code base.
 It uses Adam for optimization and hard-codes the RNN/LSTM forward/backward passes for space/time efficiency.
 This also avoids headaches with cloning models in this repo.
 In other words, torch-rnn should be the default char-rnn implemention to use now instead of the one in this code base.

 ## Requirements